MagicNT/serial-com-gui/README.md

-# Serial Por Communication ColorPad GUI Script
+# Serial Port Communication ColorPad GUI Script

 ## About
 - srcom is a Python3 script that displays a Graphical User Interface (GUI) representing a color pad where with each color click a specific data payload will be sent to the available serial communication ports.